Crowd-funding campaign buys Awaroa

 He wanted an education programme to help people understand the history of Awaroa Beach and the surrounding area so they understood who walked on the land before them.

-Next story in National: Man dies from suspected overdose of 'bath salts'
+Next story in New Zealand: Man dies from suspected overdose of 'bath salts'

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.